bfirner/bee_analysis/README.md

 ## Dependencies

-Torch, torchvision, ffmpeg, and webdataset.
+Torch, torchvision, ffmpeg (or possibly ffmpeg-python), and webdataset.

 In general, install through pip3 or conda: